Chocolate Covered Peanut Butter Balls

 Yes, you can freeze them in an airtight container for up to 2 months.

 The chocolate peanut butter coating in this recipe hardens beautifully, and it’s easy to make!
 The trick is using mostly chocolate, which is solid at room temperature.
-Adding just a touch of peanut butter makes it soft enough to bite through without cracking!
+Addingย just a touch of peanut butter makes it soft enough to bite through without cracking!ย

 Yes, this recipe easily doubles to make enough to give as gifts or to feed a crowd.

-If you make and love our recipes, it would mean so much to me if you would leave a comment and rating!
-And don’t forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can your creations!
+If you make and love my recipes, it would mean so much to me if you would leave a comment and rating!
+And don’t forget to follow along on Instagram, Pinterest, Facebook, and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can see your creations!

-No-Bake Chocolate Peanut Butter Balls
+Chocolate Peanut Butter Balls Recipe

 Ingredients